About POSC/Overview

 Mission To empower communities to engage in cultural relationships with the natural world as a means of sustaining efforts of environmental protection and restoration.

-Created by the community, for the community ...
+People celebrating community through nature ...
 The Olympian, April 2003

 Diverse crowd honors Earth